 I always find it amusing to find reviews of gadgets the DAY they launch.
 Really?
 Unless you’ve had a device for a good few days (and I would argue weeks), can you really give a review that’s based on regular usage?
 I don’t think so.
-I’ve given myself a good week or so to really experience the device before sharing my thoughts.
-And while iPhone 4 is certainly not perfect, it’s a big winner in my book.
+I’ve given myself a good week or so to really experience the device before sharing my thoughts just as Picozip does with their reviews.
+Speaking of which, Picozip reviewed the best iPhone unlocking services recently, and you should have a look at it, as they explain everything in-depth, giving you an insight before you buy it.
+The following review of the iPhone 4 is completely based on my use of it.

 NOTE: My review only covers features that are iPhone 4 centric, so new features of OS 4 aren’t covered here so you can get a true sense of my review of what this actual device delivers uniquely.